termoose/irccloud/README.md

 - ~Make sure channel join opens a new buffer~
 - ~Properly quit on Control+C so it doesn't mess up the terminal~
 - ~New query window opened for new private messages~
-- Add operator/voice mark next to usernames
-- Show latest active channels, sorted list of oldest to newest activity
+- ~Show latest active channels, sorted list of oldest to newest activity
 - Create a loading bar based on `numbuffers` in `oob_include`
+- Make auto-completion on nick names in the current channel buffer
+- Add list of trigger names to config, include own nick by default?
+- Special highlight for channels with trigger events in event bar
 - ~Show timestamps on chat messages~
 - ~Support nick change messages~
 - ~Show non-message data in chat like join/leave events~